 Mint Mobile has reduced rates for Mexico and Canada at $.02 per text, $.06 per minute, and $.06 per MB.
 The other supported countries are more expensive at $.05 per text, $.25 per minute, and $.20 per MB.
 If you're traveling for an extended period of time it may be worth it to grab a travel SIM card when you get there.

-Both Metro by T-Mobile and Mint Mobile use the T-Mobile network.
-By and large you can expect the same level of performance from the two but it is possible for there to be slight speed differences based on deprioritization.
+Both Metro by T-Mobile and Mint Mobile use the T-Mobile network, so you can expect the same level of performance from the two with some possible slight speed differences based on deprioritization.
+Still, both LTE and 5G support are here for either carrier and T-Mobile has been adding speed and coverage to its network consistently for years.

-If you are going to use the T-Mobile network at all, it's a good idea to have a phone that supports T-Mobile's band 71, which has better coverage range than their older LTE bands.
+If you are going to use the T-Mobile network at all, it's a good idea to have a phone that supports T-Mobile's band 71, which has a better coverage range than their older LTE bands.
+Getting a phone with sub-6 5G on T-Mobile's network will give you the best coverage and speed as time goes on.
+Look for support for bands n71 (600MHz) and n41 (2.5GHz).

 Both of these carriers can accept GSM unlocked phones.
-If you want to buy a phone from Metro by T-Mobile you will need to go into a store to make your purchase.
-Mint Mobile, on the other hand, is happy to sell you one from its website since it doesn't have any storefronts.
+If you want to buy a phone from Metro by T-Mobile you can find a selection on its website.
+Mint Mobile is also happy to sell you one from its website since it doesn't have any storefronts.

 As people use more and more data all the time, Metro by T-Mobile's larger data plans are a better value, especially when you consider the multi-line savings.
 There's no doubt that Mint Mobile is a cheaper option that still provides access to the robust T-Mobile network.
 All things considered, Metro by T-Mobile provides a more flexible experience and the unlimited options allow your plan to keep up with your usage.